Art-of-WiFi/UniFi-API-client/README.md

 ```

 Although the PHP DocBlocks for most public methods/functions contain `@throws Exception`, it is recommended to catch
-other specific Exceptions that can be thrown by the API Client class to provide more detailed error messages to your
+specific Exceptions that can be thrown by the API Client class to provide more detailed error messages to your
 application code.

 In most cases, the class will let Exceptions bubble up to the calling code, but in some cases it will catch them and